MicroEJ/docs/ApplicationDeveloperGuide/microai.rst

 There is 2 way to load a model, using an application resource with MLInferenceEngine(String modelPath) constructor or from an InputStream using MLInferenceEngine(InputStream is) constructor.
 The 2 constructors map the model into a native data structure, build an interpreter to run the model with and allocate memory for the model's tensors.

+InputStream constructor will block until the model is completely retrieved/loaded on the native side.
+It will load the model inside the MicroAI heap.
+Size of MicroAI heap is defined from the :ref:`MicroAI Configurations <microai_configuration>`.

 Once initialized, MLInferenceEngine allows to get input/output model tensors and to run inferences on the trained model.

 For example, the following snippet loads a trained model from application resources and run inference on it: